holisticon/angular-demo/README.md

 }
 ```

-#### Move Business Logic into ngrx Selectors
+#### Move Business Logic into NgRx Selectors

-ngrx Selectors can be used to transform or filter data into the form that the component needs.
+NgRx Selectors can be used to transform or filter data into the form that the component needs.
 This has the nice side-effect, that the component is less dependent on how the actual data looks like.

 In the following example the `UserProfileComponent` renders the addresses and payment options of the current user.
 Instead of retrieving the user profile and then extracting the needed data from the object, this logic is delegated to the selectors.